-Many people think that just because you slip and/or trip and fall in a supermarket that the market automatically has to pay your claim.
+Many people think that, just because you Slip and/or Trip and Fall in a supermarket, the market automatically must pay your claim.

-This is essentially not correct.
-If you have been injured while on the property of a supermarket or any other type of grocery store, then you need to establish the elements of a negligence case.
-As an Invitee upon the property, you are owed not only an ordinary duty to make the property safe but the highest duty of care for your safety.
+This is essentially false.
+If you have been injured while on the property of a supermarket, or any other type of grocery store, then you must establish the elements of a negligence case.
+Fortunately, as an invitee on the property, you are owed not only an ordinary duty to make the property safe, but the highest duty of care for your safety.

-If an employee is mopping, unloading perishables or in charge of the refrigeration at the supermarket and there is a leak or failure to put a warning sign or basically anything that they did to cause you to fall is a claim of direct negligence where no notice is required.
-If you have been in an accident where you were injured on a supermarket property or any other type of retail store and the reason you injured yourself was due to the direct negligence of the employee or nature of the property (for example a roofing issue on the building where there is water accumulating or freezing) then you have a claim against that entity.
-There are many issues that need to be considered and you should seek out an experienced law firm with a proven track record.
-The Law Offices of Greg Prosmushkin, PC has the right lawyer for you and proven results in cases such as these.
-Our offices are located in the Northeast portion of Philadelphia.
-Call for a consultation, they are free of charge.
+If an employee is mopping, unloading perishables, or in charge of the refrigeration at the supermarket and there is a leak, failure to put a warning sign, or basically anything which they did to cause you to fall is a claim of direct negligence, in which no notice is required.
+If you have been in an accident where you were injured on a supermarket property or any other type of retail store, and the reason you injured yourself was due to the direct negligence of the employee, or the nature of the property (for example a roofing issue on the building where there is water accumulating or freezing), then you have a claim against that entity.
+There are many issues that need to be considered, and you should seek out an experienced law firm with a proven track record.
+The Law Offices of Greg Prosmushkin, P.C. has the right lawyer for you, and proven results in cases like these.
+We have offices located in the northeast portion of Philadelphia.
+Call or email us for a consultation, free of charge.

-More times than not, slip or trip and falls that occur on supermarket property are caused by failure of an employee to either inspect the property routinely or because they failed to property clean up the condition that caused the person to fall in the first place.
+More often than not, Slip and/or Trip and Falls which occur on supermarket property are caused by failure of an employee, either by neglecting to inspect the property routinely, or because they failed to property clean up the condition that caused the person to fall in the first place.

-The most important fact about this type of claim is that there is no absolute right to recover unless you can show that the supermarket employees and/or staff knew or should have known about the condition upon reasonable inspection.
-Without notice on the market, there is no case unless the condition was actually caused by the employee.
-Examples of notice could include a blackened banana peel on the ground.
-We all know that for a banana peel to turn brown, it has to be exposed to air for a period of time.
+The most important fact about this type of claim is that there is no absolute right to recover unless you can show that the supermarket employees and/or staff knew or should have known about the condition, upon reasonable inspection, about the condition which led to the injury.
+Without notice on the market, there is no case, unless the condition was actually caused by an employee.
+Examples of evidence of notice could include a blackened banana peel on the ground.
+We all know that for a banana peel to turn brown, it needs to be exposed to air for a period of time.
 If a person walking through a supermarket were to slip and fall on the banana peel that was black, it would be reasonable to assume that the banana peel was on the floor of the market for a long period of time, long enough that it should have been discovered and rectified.

 This content was written on behalf of Greg Prosmushkin.